 For example, you could say…

 - “Is it so bad that you want to die?”

 There are several short courses that teach suicide intervention skills.
-The best ones involve some form of roleplay where participants practise asking these difficult questions using straightforward language.
-It may make us uncomfortable, but to shows we are on the same page as the person at risk.
+The best ones involve some form of roleplay where participants practice asking these difficult questions using straightforward language.
+It may make us uncomfortable, but it shows we are on the same page as the person at risk.

 But what if I make things worse?